MrMiner-org/TheMinerzCoin/README.md

 The master branch gets latest updates from the stable branch.
 However, it may contain experimental features and should be used with caution.

-### 13.2
+### 1.x
-The release branch for Blackcoin More 13.2.x.
+The release branch for TheMinerzCoin 1.x.
 It is intended to contain stable and functional code that has been thoroughly tested and reviewed.

-### 26.x
+### 2.x
-The release branch for Blackcoin More 26.x.
+The release branch for TheMinerzCoin 2.x.
 Contains functional but highly experimental code.